Loading...

 Unlike England, Scottish property purchases include:

 LBTT — Scotland's property tax, with a nil rate band up to £145,000 (£175,000 for first-time buyers).
+See the first-time buyer guide for a full cost breakdown.

 Offers over — most Scottish properties are marketed below the Home Report valuation.
 Any amount above the valuation must come from your cash — the lender won't fund it.